 From the Satellite -> Imagery chooser in the Data Sources tab of the Data Explorer, select <LOCAL-DATA> for Server, select MEGI_VIS for Dataset, click Connect.

-Choose the FY2E VIS satellite data Image Type and select a relative time of 5 most recent images.
-Check the Create Preview Image box.
+Choose the FY2E VIS satellite data Image Type.
+From the Relative tab, enter a value of 5 into the Number of times field.
+Check the Create preview image box.
 This checkbox allows the satellite data to display in the Region tab of the Field Selector instead of just a map of where the data will be once displayed.
 Click Add Source to show the Field Selector.

 In the Fields panel, select 0.73 um VIS Cloud and Surface Features -> Brightness.